csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

                     'QCS_label', 'Hey Joeboe!')
 ~~~

-For humans, referring to the channel name as ID is certainly preferable.[^9]  But as the *createNew...* method returns the uuid, you can
+For humans, referring to the channel name as ID is certainly preferable.^[
-use it implicitely, for instance in this command:
+Note that two widgets can share the same channel name

-[^9]: Note that two widgets can share the same channel name (for instance
+(for instance a slider and a spinbox).
+In this case, referring to a widget
-      a slider and a spinbox).
-In this case, referring to a widget via its
+via its channel name is not possible at all.]
+But as the *createNew...*
-      channel name is not possible at all.
+method returns the uuid, you can use it implicitely, for instance in this command:

     q.setWidgetProperty(q.createNewLabel(70, 70, "WOW"), "QCS_fontsize", 18)